dekarrin/ictiobus/docs/fishi-usage.md

 `%%tokens` sections it is used to detect the end of patterns and arguments to directives.
 Literal `\n` characters used in these contexts in `%%tokens` sections msut be escaped by putting the escape sequence `%!` in front of them.
-Note that due to line-ending normalization, `\n\r` and `\r\n` will both be interpreted as `\n` in a FISHI spec, and they
+Note that due to line-ending normalization, the line ending sequence `\r\n` will be interpreted as `\n` in a FISHI spec, and only needs to have the `%!` in front of the `\r` in the original source.

 ### Token Specifications

-This stage is specified in FISHI in `%%tokens` sections.
+The lexing stage is specified in FISHI in `%%tokens` sections.
 Each entry in this section begins with a regular expression pattern that tells the lexer how to find groups of text, and gives one or more actions the lexer should perform.

     %%tokens